NathanHM/maedras-vault/content/Characters/Known Allies/High Lady Dawn.md

 - High Lady Dawn was a [[Fey]] Changeling, but gave up her shapeshifting after [[Vel'Enar]] spoke to her and she joined the church
 - Dawn is centuries old, but looking good
 - Since joining the church she has had golden eyes, though a different shade to that [[Lord High Priest Ferox Thal]] had when possessed by [[The Emberheart]]
-- After resurrecting [[Dinn Greenway]], she lost her place in the cycle of life and death that the Church of Vel'Enar believes in
+- After resurrecting [[Dayne Greenway]], she lost her place in the cycle of life and death that the Church of Vel'Enar believes in
 - Since resurrecting [[Uta'ah]], she has seemingly lost her connection to Vel'Enar entirely

 ---